 4. Wilderness Trail Loop

-As the name implies, Wilderness Trail Loop in Meramec State Park offers just that – Missouri wilderness!
+As the name implies, Wilderness Trail Loop in Meramec State Park – which is one of the best Missouri state parks for hiking – offers just that, Missouri wilderness!
 Like many hikes in the Midwest, beware of poison ivy.

 I recommend wearing hiking pants.
 Not only because of poison ivy but also due to narrow paths and overgrowth.
 The thorny branches along the Wilderness loop and spider webs will wreak havoc on bare legs!